matt4446/WhatsMyScore2-NativeScript/README.md

 ## Getting Started
 Make sure you have all the tools to run [NativeScript](http://docs.nativescript.org/start/getting-started)

+## What am I up to.
+I could build it up in a rush with the current components but that would'nt really domonstrate angular2.

 ## To-do:
 1. create the project equal to  [the ionic version](https://github.com/matt4446/WhatsMyScore2-Ionic2)